huggingface/lerobot/examples/7_get_started_with_real_robot.md

 camera_01_frame_000047.png
 ```

 Note: We save a few frames since some cameras need a few seconds to warmup.
-The first frame can be totally black.
+The first frame can be totally black or green.

 Finally, run this code to instantiate your camera:
 ```python